talent-cluster/roadmap/privacy.md

 ## 12. Contact Information

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please use our [contact form](talent-cluster.com/contact).

-**Talent Cluster**
-Hippodamia Square 8, 18531, Athens, Greece
-EL80191833
-Email: contact@talentcluster.com
+© 2026 talent-cluster.com · Legal imprint: Rodon 7, 15233, Athens, Greece.
+EL80191833.